chauthutran/population_data_management/README.md

+# Build the app

+Use Node version 22

 # App Idea: Population Data Approval & Management System

 Your app will focus on data approval and acceptance functionalities, ensuring that population-related data goes through a verification process before being stored and used.